-- III. ((3))Councilors should strive for excellence and continuous learning relative to personal development and all operations of County government. - IV. ((4))Councilors should perform the duties of public office with fairness and impartiality so to enhance public confident in County government.
+- III.
+Councilors should strive for excellence and continuous learning relative to personal development and all operations of County government. - IV.
+Councilors should perform the duties of public office with fairness and impartiality so to enhance public confidence in County government.

-Councilors should engage in conduct that promotes County processes and practices that contribute to ((the perception of)) equity((ality)) and impartiality.
+Councilors should engage in conduct that promotes County processes and practices that contribute to equity and impartiality.
 Councilors should support equal employment opportunity and vigorously oppose discrimination of any kind in County affairs.

-\underline{V} . ((5))Absences of County Councilors.
+V. Absences of County Councilors